Bip901/obsidian-native-rtl/README.md

 * `Right Ctrl + Right Shift`: Make current line flow from right to left

 This plugin works by inserting/removing invisible Unicode control characters within the text, which means your documents **render correctly** not only in Obsidian but also in **ANY** markdown/text editor that follows [Unicode BiDi standards](https://en.wikipedia.org/wiki/Bidirectional_text)!

+> This plugin only makes sense to use in Obsidian 1.6.0 or newer, since that is when Obsidian added per-line directionality.